hrldcpr/blog/_posts/2022-08-08-visual-sum-of-cubes.md

 ## Summary

-So there we have it, all the 'visual' sums of powers before you need more than three dimensions, which isn't very visual for humans.
+So there we have it, all the ‘visual’ sums of powers before you need more than three dimensions, which isn't very visual for humans.

 $$
 \begin{aligned}